JiaoXianjun/BTLE/README.md

 ```
 -c chan
 ```
 Channel number.
-Default value 37 (one of ADV chan).
-Valid value 0~39 (all ADV and DATA chan).
+Default value 37 (one of ADV channels).
+Valid value 0~39 (all ADV and DATA channels).
 ```
 -g gain
 ```